 - Face-to-face speech is often easier.
 If non-face-to-face speech is required, consider alternative means of communication.
 As well as telephone calls (above), possible problems include entryphones, or microphones at the entrance/exit of car parks.
 (Providing alternative ways to communicate)

 - Stammering should not be mistaken for dishonesty.
 See Mistaking stammering for dishonesty (in context of courts), and concerns on Voice Risk Analysis.

 - I have a separate page on adjustments related to Appearing in court.

-- The British Stammering Association helpline on 020 8880 6590 can help service providers wanting information on how to deal with people who stammer, and on maximising accessibility to them of goods and services.
+- The British Stammering Association helpline (stamma.org) can help service providers wanting information on how to deal with people who stammer, and on maximising accessibility to them of goods and services.

-- In conversation with a person who stammers – British Stammering Association
+- Talking with someone who stammers (stamma.org) – British Stammering Association.